The Car Connection INFINITI QX30 Overview

 The styling of the QX30 is quite bold, fitting with Infiniti's latest idiom.
 The nose is angular in side profile, but flows rearward from overhead, with nicely sculpted hood and fender lines.
 The design language in the QX30 is a close relationship between sharp creases and sweeping, organic surfacing.
 The greenhouse is short, and perhaps the most noteworthy design element is the crescent C-pillar, standing out in chrome as signature that’s echoed throughout some of the latest Infiniti models.
 Inside, the look heads in a different direction, too, with a broad, asymmetrical sweep across the dashboard; black cloth upholstery is standard, while leatherette and nappa leather are available.
 Look close enough at the dash and doors and you’ll no doubt see some commonality with the Mercedes-Benz products.

-The QX30 is powered by a turbocharged 2.0-liter 4-cylinder engine, making 208 horsepower and 258 pound-feet of torque.
+The QX30 is powered by a 2.0-liter turbo-4 that makes 208 horsepower and 258 pound-feet of torque.
 Shifts are handled by a 7-speed, dual-clutch automatic transmission, and the all-wheel-drive system can send up to 50 percent of power to the rear wheels as needed.
 The QX30 is offered in other markets with a manual transmission and a diesel engine, but neither are likely in the U.S.

 Inside, the QX30 is a relatively straightforward hatchback, with good front-seat space and a back seat that is OK for head room but a bit tight for adults in leg room and knee room.
 It is also almost impossible to fit three across back there.
 Seats in the QX30 are of note; they use a “spinal support” design that aims to closely match the curvature of the spine and more evenly distribute support throughout.
 Infotainment is handled by a 7.0-inch screen that accepts touch-and-swipe controls.